New! 2016-17 Verification requirements

 How do I submit the requested documents?

 Please submit all documents with your Student Name and Student ID written clearly at the top of each page.
 Do not submit original documents unless you are told to do so.
 Make copies of what you submit.
-To submit Verification documents, you may bring them into Registration, fax them to 727-791-2495, or e-mail them to firstname.lastname@example.org.
+To submit Verification documents, you may bring them to Financial Assistance Services, fax them to 727-791-2495, or e-mail them to firstname.lastname@example.org.

 Financial aid awards